alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ### Transforms

-<xref:Alternet.Drawing.TransformMatrix> provides a way to set geometric transform to a <xref:Alternet.Drawing.DrawingContext>:
+<xref:Alternet.Drawing.TransformMatrix> provides a way to set geometric transform to a <xref:Alternet.Drawing.Graphics>:

 ![](images/drawing-sample-transforms.png)

 The transforms can include translation, rotation, and scale (see the
 <xref:Alternet.Drawing.TransformMatrix.CreateTranslation%2A>, <xref:Alternet.Drawing.TransformMatrix.CreateRotation%2A>
 and <xref:Alternet.Drawing.TransformMatrix.CreateScale%2A> methods).
 Use the
-<xref:Alternet.Drawing.DrawingContext.Transform%2A> property of <xref:Alternet.Drawing.DrawingContext> to set the
+<xref:Alternet.Drawing.Graphics.Transform%2A> property of <xref:Alternet.Drawing.Graphics> to set the
 current transform.
 The transforms can be applied sequentially with a stack-like approach, using the
-<xref:Alternet.Drawing.DrawingContext.PushTransform%2A> and <xref:Alternet.Drawing.DrawingContext.Pop%2A> methods.
+<xref:Alternet.Drawing.Graphics.PushTransform%2A> and <xref:Alternet.Drawing.Graphics.Pop%2A> methods.

 ### Clip Regions

-<xref:Alternet.Drawing.Region> class provides a way to set clip region to a <xref:Alternet.Drawing.DrawingContext>:
+<xref:Alternet.Drawing.Region> class provides a way to set clip region to a <xref:Alternet.Drawing.Graphics>:

 ![](images/drawing-sample-clip.png)

-Use the <xref:Alternet.Drawing.DrawingContext.Clip%2A> property of <xref:Alternet.Drawing.DrawingContext> to set the current clip region.
+Use the <xref:Alternet.Drawing.Graphics.Clip%2A> property of <xref:Alternet.Drawing.Graphics> to set the current clip region.

 ### Drawing Images

 <xref:Alternet.Drawing.Image> class encapsulate a graphical image.
-<xref:Alternet.Drawing.DrawingContext.DrawImage%2A> method overloads provide several ways of drawing images with a
+<xref:Alternet.Drawing.Graphics.DrawImage%2A> method overloads provide several ways of drawing images with a
-specified <xref:Alternet.Drawing.DrawingContext.InterpolationMode>:
+specified <xref:Alternet.Drawing.Graphics.InterpolationMode>:

 ![](images/drawing-sample-images.png)